Swordplay & Swashbucklers

 That said, author George MacDonald Fraser in his comic novel The Pyrates (1984 US edition) described the sails of the Grenouille Frénétique (the Frantic Frog), commanded by Happy Dan Pew, as having “velvet sails…fringed with silk tassels in frightful taste…” In fact, Barbossa’s “bon vivant and gourmet” image in Dead Men Tell No Tales might well have been inspired by Fraser’s description of Happy Dan Pew.

 The “Calico Jack” flag is depicted also in the Starz Black Sails series at the very end of the final season.
-I was the historical consultant for all four seasons, and for reasons of both history and legal liability I traced the origin of the purported Calico Jack flag for the producers.
+I was the historical consultant for all four seasons, and for reasons of both history and legal liability I traced the origin of the purported Calico Jack flag for the producers — and especially for the lawyers.
 The writers wanted to use the flag because it was already popularly attributed to Rackham, the set designers wanted something that looked authentic, and the lawyers wanted to be sure there was no copyright or trademark infringement.

 A version was used in Lego Scooby-Doo!
 Blowout Beach Bash (Warner Bros., 2017).
 Scooby-Doo has always been fond of pirates, or at least ghost pirates and fake pirates…